smapiot/piral/docs/tools/piral-inspector.md

 All of these sections will documented in the following chapters:

-### Piral instance
+### Piral Instance
-In the very left top, the extension shows the name and the version of the currently running Piral instance.
+In the very left top, the extension shows the name and the version of the currently running Piral Instance.
 Besides that, in the very right top, a click on the icon allows the user to adapt the extension's settings to its needs.

 ![PiralInstanceToolPiralInspector](../diagrams/piralinspector_tool_piralinstance.png)

 In the debug setting, the user can activate/deactivate the following options:

 ![DebugSettingsToolPiralInspector](../diagrams/piralinspector_tool_debugsettings.png)

 #### State Container Logging